bakpakin/Fennel/CODE-OF-CONDUCT.md

 Examples of unacceptable behavior by participants include:

   * The use of sexualized language or imagery and unwelcome sexual attention or advances, including when simulated online.
-The only exception to sexual topics is channels/spaces specifically for topics of sexual identity.
   * Trolling, insulting/derogatory comments, and personal or political attacks.
   * Casual mention of slavery or indentured servitude and/or false comparisons of one's occupation or situation to slavery.
 Please consider using or asking about alternate terminology when referring to such metaphors in technology.
   * Making light of/making mocking comments about trigger warnings and content warnings.
   * Public or private harassment, deliberate intimidation, or threats.
   * Publishing others' private information, such as a physical or electronic address, without explicit permission.
 This includes any sort of "outing" of any aspect of someone's identity without their consent.
-  * Publishing screenshots or quotes, especially from identity channels, without all quoted users' *explicit* consent.
+  * Publishing screenshots or quotes without all quoted users' *explicit* consent.
-  * Publishing or telling others that a member belongs to a particular identity channel without asking their consent first.
   * Publishing of non-harassing private communication.
   * Any of the above even when [presented as "ironic" or "joking"](https://en.wikipedia.org/wiki/Hipster_racism).
   * Any attempt to present "reverse-ism" versions of the above as violations.
 Examples of reverse-isms are "reverse racism", "reverse sexism", "heterophobia", and "cisphobia".